-This article will help you clear space on your Apple device without having to delete photos or videos.
+This article will help you free up space on your Apple device without being forced to delete old photos or videos.

 There are 2 proven techniques that can clear room on your iPhone if the storage is full:

 - Use an App to automatically remove and compress your data

 Use an App to free up space

 If you are not very technically minded or you want an easy way to create more room on your device you should use an App to help you.

 After trying out several, I found the best was Umate.
 It works on both Windows and Mac-based computers.

 The list of features is impressive and includes:

 - Compress photos losslessly to release 75% of photo space.

 - Export photos to PC for backup or future use.